Owen Miller Player Props: Brewers vs. Diamondbacks

-Owen Miller -- with a slugging percentage of .222 in his past 10 games (including zero home runs) -- will be in action for the Milwaukee Brewers versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on June 19 at 8:10 PM ET.
+The Milwaukee Brewers, including Owen Miller (.243 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at American Family Field, Tuesday at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-3) against the Diamondbacks.

 Owen Miller Game Info & Props vs. the Diamondbacks